A Fermionic Portal to Vector Dark Matter from a New Gauge Sector: A case study: top portal with no mixing between and

 Another process, the DM-$t_D$ co-annihilation channel (see representative diagram in \cref{fig:relicresonances}(e)), provides viable parameter space even for lower values of $g_D$ for $m_{V_D}>m_t$ and $m_{t_D}$ values below 2 TeV.
 The respective region is indicated by the blue colour, which can be clearly seen especially in $(m_{t_D},m_{V_D})$ as a narrow resonance band.
 At the same time, when $m_{V_D}$ is above $2\TeV$, neither DM-$t_D$ co-annihilation nor $H$-resonant annihilation are effective enough to provide low enough relic density for $g_D$ values below the generic DM annihilation region.
 Therefore, the region with low $g_D$ and large $m_{V_D}$ is excluded due to the over-abundant relic density indicated by the red colour.

 Furthermore, notice that the regions with low $m_{V_D}$ and large $g_D$ values are partly excluded by DD and/or ID experiments as indicated by magenta and orange points, respectively.
 The region of DM masses which can be tested and excluded by the LHC is presented by the violet region.
 This parameter space, which can be seen in all panels of~\cref{fig:scatterplot}, is related to constraints on the $t\bar t + E_T^{\rm miss}$ signal at the LHC coming from $t_D\bar{t}_D$ pair production.
-For the masses of $t_D$ below about 900 GeV this signal would be observed if there is enough phase space for $t_D \to V_D t$ decay.
+For masses of $t_D$ below about 900 GeV this signal would be observed if there is enough phase space for $t_D \to V_D t$ decay.
 This process is important in setting one of the main collider constraints on the model under study.

-The four projections presented in~\cref{fig:scatterplot} allow one to understand better and reveal the non-trivial shapes of the allowed and excluded regions over the 5D parameter space of the model.
-For example, the orange colour, which presents the DM ID exclusion region, takes place for $m_{V_D}<20$ GeV (\cref{fig:scatterplot}(a,b,c)), $g_D\lesssim 0.06$ GeV (\cref{fig:scatterplot}(a,d)) and $m_H \lesssim 3$~TeV(\cref{fig:scatterplot}(b)).
-In Fig.~\cref{fig:scatterplot}(b), one can see that DM ID exclusion takes place (besides the low $m_{V_D}$ region discussed above) also along the very middle of the cyan band, where $m_{V_D} = m_H/2$.
-Indeed, in this case, DM effectively annihilates through the $H$ state into $t\bar{t}$, $V'V'$ or $gg$, distorting precise CMB data, which therefore also limit the model parameter space.
+The four projections presented in~\cref{fig:scatterplot} reveal the non-trivial shapes of the allowed and excluded regions over the 5D parameter space of the model.
+For example, the orange colour, which presents the DM ID exclusion region, takes place for $m_{V_D}<20$ GeV (\cref{fig:scatterplot}(a,b,c)), $g_D\lesssim 0.06$ (\cref{fig:scatterplot}(a,d)) and $m_H \lesssim 3$~TeV(\cref{fig:scatterplot}(b)).
+In \cref{fig:scatterplot} (b), one can see that DM ID exclusion takes place (besides the low $m_{V_D}$ region discussed above) and also along the very middle of the cyan band, where $m_{V_D} = m_H/2$.
+Indeed, in this case, DM effectively annihilates through the $H$ state into $t\bar{t}$, $V'V'$ or $gg$, distorting precise CMB data, which therefore also limits the model parameter space.
 This region cannot be clearly seen in other panels, where it is presented just by randomly scattered points.